lgatto/lgatto.github.io/_drafts/2017-11-14-BulliedIntoBadScience-OpenConCam.md

 But that is not always the science that is practised.

-This is a quote shared with us by one of the signatories of the **#BulliedIntoBadScience** campaign.
+This is a quote shared with us by one of the ECR signatories of the **#BulliedIntoBadScience** campaign.

 > I have been constantly harassed by superiors to modify data in order